chef-boneyard/delivery-cli/README.md

 When a new version of Rust comes out and it is on homebrew, it's time to update the Rust version in this repo.
 There are a few spots to update:

-1. Very top of the Makefile
+1. At the very top of the Makefile, change RUST_VERSION
-2. omnibus-software's default version
+2. omnibus-software's rust definitions default version (or override appropriately)
-3. The default attributes for the build cookbook for this project

 You should also run `make release` to bump the `Cargo.lock` file to get new versions of our dependencies.